On Enumerating Short Projected Models: Introduction

 Model enumeration also provides a means to convert a formula in Conjunctive Normal Form \nolinebreak(CNF) into a logically equivalent formula in Disjunctive Normal Form \nolinebreak (DNF) composed of the models of the \nolinebreak CNF formula.
-This conversion is used in, \egt, circuit design \nolinebreak \cite{DBLP:journals/tcs/MiltersenRW05} and has also been studied from a computational complexity point of view \cite{DBLP:books/teu/Wegener87}.
-If the models found are pairwise contradicting, the resulting \nolinebreak DNF is a Disjoint Sum-of-Product \nolinebreak (DSOP) formula, which is relevant in circuit design \cite{DBLP:conf/iccad/MinatoM98,DBLP:journals/mst/BernasconiCLP13}, and whose models can be enumerated in polynomial time \nolinebreak \cite{DBLP:conf/gcai/MohleB19} by simply returning their disjuncts.
+This conversion is used in, \egt, circuit design \nolinebreak \cite{DBLP:journals/tcs/MiltersenRW05} and has also been studied from a computational complexity point of view \cite{DBLP:books/teu/Wegener87,DBLP:conf/mfcs/MiltersenRW03}, and in the worst case it is exponential in the size of the original formula due to its exponential blowup.
+If the models found are pairwise contradicting, the resulting \nolinebreak DNF is a Disjoint Sum-of-Product \nolinebreak (DSOP) formula, which is relevant in circuit design \cite{DBLP:conf/iccad/MinatoM98,DBLP:journals/mst/BernasconiCLP13}, and whose models can be enumerated in polynomial time in the number of its disjuncts \nolinebreak \cite{DBLP:conf/gcai/MohleB19} by simply returning them, as they represent implicants of the formula.
 If the models found are not pairwise contradicting, the resulting formula is still a \nolinebreak DNF but does not support polytime model counting.
-Our model enumeration algorithm basically executes a \nolinebreak CNF to \nolinebreak DNF conversion, and from this point of view, it can be interpreted as a knowledge compilation algorithm.
+Our model enumeration algorithm basically executes a CNF-to-DNF conversion and, from this point of view, it can be interpreted as a knowledge compilation algorithm.